1 lb dry Mayocoba beans

 Additional water if needed

-Optional: 1 jalapeno destemmed, but left whole or 2 serrano peppers, chopped
+Optional: 1 large jalapeno stem shortened, but left intact, or 2 tablespoons chopped Hatch peppers (hot or mild), or 2 serrano peppers, chopped

 Garnish: Tabasco sauce, chopped cilantro